 Pasteurized eggs have been recommended by the Centers for Disease Control and Prevention (CDC) to reduce the risk of foodborne illness.
 This is especially relevant when preparing recipes calling for raw or undercooked eggs, or feeding young kids, pregnant women, or the elderly.
 There is a decided flavor trade-off, but it might be worth it if you're in this demographic or are cooking for someone who is.

 Pasteurized Eggs: Pros & Cons

-One solution is to use pasteurized eggs (which can even be done in the microwave).
+One solution is to use pasteurized eggs (pasteurization can even be done at home, using your microwave).
 Pasteurized eggs are gently heated in their shells, just enough to kill the bacteria but not enough to actually cook the egg, making them safe to use in any recipe that calls for uncooked or partially cooked eggs.
 Note that poached eggs and eggs prepared over easy or sunny-side up aren't fully cooked.

 Moreover, because of cross-contamination risk, if you're cooking for someone in one of the categories mentioned above, you might want to use pasteurized eggs anyway.

 For a long time, the only pasteurized egg products that were available to consumers were liquid eggs or liquid egg whites.
 It was difficult, if not impossible, to find pasteurized shell eggs in a normal grocery store.